 Allows you to check the ErrorLog of your site through our plugin.

-General settings is where you can enable automatic version parameter to asset URLs or Use native JS fallback.
+General settings are where you can enable automatic version parameter to asset URLs or Use native JS fallback.

 Accelerated Domains prefetching

 The Accelerated Domains prefetching feature pre-populates the cache with content a site visitor is likely to request next.
 This guarantees a higher cache hit rate and thus a faster experience for the user.
 The Accelerated Domains prefetching feature can be activated on the Accelerated Domains –> Prefetching (beta) page within the Servebolt Optimizer plugin.

 Install the plugin

 Update Servebolt Optimizer to a later version

 You are now able to run

 usage: wp servebolt acd <command> or: wp servebolt cache <command> or: wp servebolt cf <command> or: wp servebolt cf-image-resize <command> or: wp servebolt db <command> or: wp servebolt delete-all-settings [--all] [--format=<format>] or: wp servebolt html-cache <command> or: wp servebolt general-settings <command>

 wp help servebolt <command>‘ for more information on a specific command.